James Cunniffe

-James "Killer" Cunniffe (June 10, 1895 - October 31, 1926) was an American armed robber who planned and successfully carried out the 1926 New Jersey mail robbery, one of the most well-publicized thefts during the 1920s.
-On October 14, 1926, he and seven others armed with submachine guns hijacked a U.S. mail truck in Elizabeth, New Jersey and escaped with $161,000.
+James "Killer" Cunniffe (June 10, 1895 – October 31, 1926) was an American armed robber who planned and successfully carried out the 1926 New Jersey mail robbery, one of the most well-publicized thefts during the 1920s.
+On October 14, 1926, he and seven others armed with submachine guns hijacked a U.S. mail truck in Elizabeth, New Jersey, and escaped with $161,000.
 During the gunbattle with the guards, the driver was killed while his assistant and a local police officer were wounded.

 Biography

-He was born on June 10, 1895 in Manhattan, New York City.
+He was born on June 10, 1895, in Manhattan, New York City.

 The robbery received considerable coverage at the time and is regarded as one of the most high-profile robberies prior to the "Public Enemy"-era of the 1930s.
 Three days after the robbery, after a two-day discussion with his cabinet, then President Calvin Coolidge assigned 2,250 U.S. Marines to escort all mail shipments in the Eastern United States.
-A further announcement on October 27 authorized the use of 250 Thompson machine guns specifically to be used for guard duty.
+A further announcement on October 27 authorized the use of 250 Thompson submachine guns specifically to be used for guard duty.
 Already a long-favored weapon in the underworld, the Marine Corps was the first branch of the U.S. military to purchase "Tommy guns".